VGopal321/Stats_Project/assignments.md

 # ks -ANALYSIS 1: estimate of how the SalePrice of the house is related to the square footage
-#ks -ANALYSIS 1: estimate of how the SalePrice of the house is related to the square footage Restatement of Problem Build and Fit the Model Checking Assumptions

 -[ ] Restatement of Problem Build and Fit the Model Checking Assumptions
 	-[ ]  Residual Plots
 	-[ ]  Influential point analysis (Cook’s D and Leverage)